BB-LLM/imageGen/README.md

 This will create all necessary tables in the database.

-### 7. Download AI Model
+### 7. Download AI Models

-Place your Stable Diffusion XL model in `app/model/` directory:
+Place your AI models in `app/model/` directory:

+**Stable Diffusion XL Model (Required for image generation):**
 ```bash
 # Example: Download from Civitai https://civitai.com/models/101055/sd-xl
 # Place sdXL_v10VAEFix.safetensors in app/model/
 ```

+**Stable Video Diffusion Model (Optional, for GIF generation):**
+The SVD model will be automatically downloaded from Hugging Face when first used:
+- Model: `stabilityai/stable-video-diffusion-img2vid-xt`

+**Note**:
-**Note**: If no model is provided, the system will run in simulation mode.
+- If no SDXL model is provided, the system will run in simulation mode
+- SVD model will be downloaded automatically on first use

 ## 🚀 Running the Server